RWDevathon/SkyMind-Neural-Manipulators/README.md

 </p>

 # Description
-Android Tiers Neural Manipulators is a sub-mod for Android Tiers Reforged, adding a new implant (one for mechanical pawns and one for organic pawns) that allows SkyMind-connected pawns to be controlled via a SkyMind Core, with 8 different possible states.
+Neural Manipulators is a sub-mod for SkyMind Network, adding a new implant that allows SkyMind-connected pawns to be controlled via a SkyMind Core, with 8 different possible states for more fine controls over pawns that possess it.
+They won't like it, but you might!

-Android Tiers itself is a mod that intends to add mechanical colonists, animals, and related mechanics to RimWorld to create a completely new playstyle and bring a very different experience to the table.
+It has compatibility for Mechanical Humanlikes: Android Tiers, by adding a Digital Commander core assistant if the mod is installed.

 ## Features
-* The Neural Manipulator and Digital Commander for organics and mechanicals, respectively.
+* The Neural Manipulator implant.
 * The ability to control pawns implanted with the hediff if connected to the SkyMind network with a Core active, via a new Command.
 * Eight new commands and matching mechanics to exert influence and control over subject pawns.
 * Even more abuses of sapient rights!